xinyinghou/nested_dict_classroom/_sources/pps-end-survey.rst

     :option_9: Very, very high satisfaction
     :results: instructor

-    From 1-lowest to 9-highest, rate your level of **satisfaction** with the "Help" feature.
+    From 1-lowest to 9-highest, rate your level of <b>satisfaction</b> with the "Help" feature.
 Explain the reason for your choice in the comment box.

 .. poll::  confidence